leonardobarrosbrasil/leonardobarrosbrasil.github.io/README.md

-hideditor               Hides the editor. hidepreview             Hides the preview. hidemenu                Hides the three dotted menu. single                  Use only a single embed instead of the default multi-embeds.
-JSON structure will be different too.
-                        When 'nomultiembedsoption' is set, this option is ignored and default builder config is used. nomultiembedsoption     Remove multi-embeds option from the menu.
+hideditor               Hides the editor. hidepreview             Hides the preview. hidemenu                Hides the three dotted menu. multiembeds             Use multi-embeds. nomultiembedsoption     Remove multi-embeds option from the menu.
-                        Together with the 'single' option, this allows the developer to force the user to either use only a single or multi-embeds. sourceOption            Display link to source code in menu.
-(Off by deafult unless enabled or top domain host is glitchii.github.io) data=                   URL + Base64 encoded string of json data to be used on the embed instead of the default.
+                        Together with the 'multiembeds' option, this allows the developer to force the user to either use only multi-embeds or not. sourceOption            Display link to source code in menu.
+(Off by deafult unless enabled or top domain host is glitchii.github.io)
 ```
 <small>Case matters, all parameters should be lowercase.</small>
 ### Example URL with all* the above parameters: